Last Updated on

 Giants, Wizards and Elves (Trolls, Wizards and House Elves)

 One of my favorite camp games works perfectly for a Harry Potter camp.
-If you’re unfamiliar with the game here are the rules and here is a video of some people playing.
+If you’re unfamiliar with the game, here is a video of some people playing.
 I like to have the kids also do a sound with the motions.
 For example the trolls grunt, the wizards cast a spell and the house elves talk in a high pitched voice and say “Harry Potter!”

 This charades game is a lot of fun if you have older campers.
 FFEACH stands for Fast Food, Electrical Appliance and Cartoon Hero.
 However, we use Creatures, Objects and Spells.
 I guess you can call the game CROBSP.
 Anyway. create a list before starting the game and have the kids act out three to five creatures, objects and/or spells to win a round.
 Here are the written rules of FFEACH and here is a video.

-- We used a basketball court to play on since their were already lines for boundaries.
+- We used a basketball court to play on since there were already lines for boundaries.

-- We used brooms to start off with, but found that the kids had a real hard time holding on to the brooms and trying to get the ball.
+- We used brooms to start off with but found that the kids had a really hard time holding on to the brooms and trying to get the ball.
 Plus when they would turn they would smack the kid next to them.
 NO BROOMS!

 - One large, soft Gator ball for the Quaffle